S1mple

+Critically acclaimed by analysts, peers, and fans alike, s1mple is often referenced in discussions not only for his peak skill but also for his sustained excellence across different metas and eras of CS:GO.
+His influence extends beyond the server, serving as a benchmark for aspiring players and a defining figure in the evolution of the game.

 Early life

 Kostyliev was born on 2 October 1997.
-His family name is of Russian origin.
 He started playing Counter-Strike at four years old at the recommendation of his older brother.
 S1mple picked up Counter-Strike: Global Offensive on its release in 2012, joining his first professional team a year later.

 Career

 2014

 S1mple's first team was a team called LAN DODGERS, but he was soon signed by Courage Gaming.
 Around September 2014, s1mple was signed by a large organisation known as Hellraisers.
 There, he joined ANGE1, Dosia, Kucher, and Markeloff, who s1mple considers his idol.

 2015

 In January 2015, s1mple was soon removed from Hellraisers due to his inflammatory comments about Germans, and an ESL wire ban for cheating.
 S1mple himself says that the ban was from cheating in Counter-Strike 1.6.
 However, records from ESL show that it was an in-game ban from when S1mple played CS:GO.
 This ban was also extended to 2016 due to ban evasion.
 S1mple was soon after signed by Flipsid3 Tactics, but his time in the team would cut short due to the team's semi-final exit at ESWC 2015.
 At this period in his career, s1mple was known for being quite "toxic", or rude to his teammates.